Use the upgrade shell script to upgrade the IaaS Components after you update each vRealize Automation appliance.

 User name for the DEM worker or DEM orchestrator.
 Required for each node where a DEM component is installed.

 Password for the DEM worker or DEM orchestrator.
 Required for each node where a DEM component is installed.

 User name for an agent such as a vSphere agent.
 Required for each node where an agent component is installed.

 Password for an agent such as a vSphere agent.
 Required for each node where an agent component is installed.

 The VIDM administrator password.
 Required only when you upgrade from vRealize Automation 6.2.5.

 For security reasons, the upgrade.properties file is removed when you run the upgrade shell script.
 The properties in the file are defined using the information for each IaaS component that comes through the IaaS Management Agents.
 It is important that all IaaS Management Agents are upgraded and healthy before running the ./generate_properies or ./upgrade_from_62x shell scripts.
-If any IaaS Management Agent has a problem when you run the upgrade shell script, see Update Fails to Upgrade the Management Agent or Certificate Not Installed on a IaaS Node.
+If any IaaS Management Agent has a problem when you run the upgrade shell script, see Update Fails to Upgrade the Management Agent.
 To recreate the upgrade.properties file, repeat steps 2 and 3.

 - Run the upgrade script.